Johann Heinrich von Bernstorff: Ambassador to the United States

-Publicly, Bernstorff's ambassadorship in Washington was characterised by a diplomatic battle with the British ambassador, Sir Cecil Spring Rice, with both men attempting to influence the American government's position regarding the war.
-Later, however, as the blockade began to prevent American munitions manufacturers from trading with Germany, Bernstorff began financing sabotage missions to obstruct arms shipments to Germany's enemies.
-Some of the plans included a September 1914 attempt at destroying the Welland Canal, which circumvents Niagara Falls.
+Bernstorff was recalled to Germany on 7 July 1914 and returned on 2 August, upon the outbreak of the World War I. Bernstorff's ambassadorship in Washington was characterised by a diplomatic battle with the British ambassador, Sir Cecil Spring Rice, with both men attempting to influence the American government's position regarding the war.
 That year, the German diplomatic mission also began supporting the expatriate Indian movement for independence.